CyrilSharma/Udder-Chaos/Testcases.md

 1 | Enter a name | The name is displayed
 2 | Start the game | The name is shown correspondingly on the game screen player list

-## User Story 4.1
+## User Story 4.1 - Timer visuals
-Start in the Game
+Start in a game

 Step | Directions | Expected Output
 --- | --- | ---
 1 | Enter the Game | Notice that there is a timer in the form of a vignette over the current player's name 2 | Note the timer | Notice that the timer "counts down" by slowly decreasing the fill level of the current players playerInfo indicator

-## User Story 4.2
+## User Story 4.2 - Timer functionality
-Start in the Game
+Start in a game with a 10 second time limit

 Step | Directions | Expected Output
 --- | --- | ---
-1 | Enter the game with a 10 second turn time limit and play one day (all players make 1 turn) | Notice that the timer moves to the current player's playerInfo indicator
-2 | Make a move | Notice that the timer resets to a full bar when the turn switches 3 | Let the timer reach zero | Notice that a card is played from the hand automatically without player input
+1 | Play one day (all players make 1 turn) | Notice that the timer moves to the current player's playerInfo indicator 2 | Make a move | Notice that the timer resets to a full bar when the turn switches 3 | Let the timer reach zero | Notice that a card is played from the hand automatically without player input